-Where to break the journey between Prizren and Pristina
+Where to break the journey between Prizren and Pristina in Kosovo

 Officially, there are six recognised countries in the former Yugoslavia: Serbia, Croatia, Bosnia and Herzegovina, Montenegro, Slovenia and Macedonia but on top of this there are also two autonomous territories, Kosovo and Vojvodina, both of which are officially in Serbia.
-Apart from knowing that Novi Sad, the second largest city in Serbia, is its administrative capital, I know very little else about Vojvodina.
+Apart from knowing that Novi Sad, the second-largest city in Serbia, is its administrative capital, I know very little else about Vojvodina.
 But, prior to visiting, and like many others I’m sure, I always assumed that Kosovo was a country in its own right (a bit like Taiwan) and so my answer to the above question, regardless of how it is worded, would be seven.
 Indeed, Kosovo is recognised by 108 UN members, so I probably wouldn’t be alone in assuming this was the correct answer.

 We’ve travelled quite extensively in all of the above countries/autonomous states except for Vojvodina.
 We like the region very much.
 There is a wealth of things to see and do, the scenery (particularly in Bosnia and Herzegovina and along Croatia’s coast) is wonderful and away from tourist hotspots such as Dubrovnik and Ljubljana, it is very good value for money.